mwaeckerlin/ggrwinti/html/README.md

 ## Publish to App Store

-First get an account for the [App Store](http://apps.owncloud.com/) then run:
+First get an account for the [App Store](http://apps.nextcloud.com/) then run:

-    make appstore
+    make && make appstore

 The archive is located in build/artifacts/appstore and can then be uploaded to the App Store.